awslabs/aws-athena-query-federation/athena-example/README.md

 Before starting this tutorial, ensure you have the [proper permissions/policies to deploy/use Athena Federated Queries](https://docs.aws.amazon.com/athena/latest/ug/federated-query-iam-access.html).

+### Step 0: How to deploy a pre-built connector

+If you have not previously used Athena Query Federation, we recommend you begin by deploying a pre-built connector to build an understanding of our basic building blocks (Lambda, Serverless Application Repository, and using Lambda in SQL).
+This deployment introduction takes just five minutes and can be found by [clicking here](https://github.com/awslabs/aws-athena-query-federation/wiki/How-To-Deploy-A-Connector).

 ### Step 1: Create Your Cloud9 Instance

 1. Open the AWS Console and navigate to the [Cloud9 Service](https://console.aws.amazon.com/cloud9/)